cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-relationships.md

 The default configuration for `connection_type` is `all_to_all`.

-The same `connection_type` configuration can be applied to a `cloudify.relationships.contained_in` relationship type, thought it will virtually have no effect.
+The same `connection_type` configuration can be applied to a `cloudify.relationships.contained_in` relationship type, though it will virtually have no effect.

 # Relationship Instances